Benzzick/Todo-App/README.md

-# Flutter Notes App
+# Flutter To-Do App

-A simple and efficient notes application built with Flutter that allows users to create, edit, delete, and manage their notes with persistent storage.
+A simple and efficient to-do list application built with Flutter that allows users to manage tasks with persistent storage.

 ## Features
-- Create, edit, and delete notes
+- Add, edit, and delete tasks
-- Persistent local storage
-- Search functionality
+- Mark tasks as completed
 - Simple and intuitive UI
-- Dark mode support

 ## Tech Stack
 - **Flutter** (Dart)
-- **SQLite** (Local storage)
-- **Riverpod** (State management)
+- **Provider** / **Riverpod** (State management)

 ## Installation